 - Red Food Coloring - if you don’t like using food coloring, feel free to omit this ingredient.
 It’s here strictly for the visual appeal.

-How to Make This Recipe for Fresh Strawberry Pie
+How to Make A Strawberry Pie

 - Make the pie dough.
 You can refer to our Homemade Pie Crust Recipe for detailed instructions on mixing, rolling and shaping your own dough.